Azurblau/AzBot/README.md

 - Navmeshes can be edited on the fly.
 Feel free to fix your meshes during testing.
 - Having sized nodes helps locating (= "what node are you in?").
 Unsized nodes use a small sphere instead of a rectangular area.
 - Once a bot enters a node's area/sphere, he immediately moves towards the next node's position.
+- It is recommended to use sized nodes for rooms/areas and unsized nodes for doors.
+Each hallway, intersection and groove should have their own sized node.
+For ladders, two unsized nodes, one at bottom and one at top, suffice.
+- Locating works by proximity check.
+If a separate node lies behind a wall but closer to the middle of two distant linked nodes than them, bots may assume wrongly that they are located at the other node if they're in the middle.
+Avoid that by using a third sized node for the gap between the two linked nodes and re-link them.
 - Once a bot sees the target, he moves straight for it (see also: See = Disabled parameter).
 - All links are bidirectional (see also: Wall = Suicide parameter).
 - Bots can take any route with tendency towards the shortest.